f00Vmey/Curfew---Batch-DDoS/README.md

   for being more precise on what/where you want to attack.

   *This tool is still being worked on and will get better in the future.*

-**NET STAT COMMAND IS CURRENTLY NOT WORKING AND IM WORKING ON FIXING IT.**